 Using Namespaces you can categorize variables and map them to various components.
 The XO Platform would load the variables only from the mapped namespaces while executing specific components.

 You can enable namespaces by going to Build > Configurations > General Settings.
 Turn on the toggle, then confirm your choice to enable the feature.

-Once Variable Namespaces is enabled:
+Once the Variable Namespaces feature is enabled:

 - A Default namespace is automatically created by the platform which cannot be deleted or modified;

 - All tasks and variables, if any, are automatically associated with this default namespace;